beccasolomon22/Student-Social-Analysis/README.md

 1. Data Retrieval: We obtained relevant data from the US Department of Education's API, focusing on graduation rates, withdrawal rates, gender, and ethnicity.
 2. Data Preprocessing: The retrieved data was cleaned, standardized, and processed to ensure consistency and accuracy.
 3. Exploratory Data Analysis: We conducted exploratory analysis to gain insights into the overall trends and patterns in graduation and withdrawal rates among different gender and ethnic groups.
-4. Statistical Analysis: We performed statistical tests and calculations to determine significant differences in graduation and withdrawal rates between gender and ethnic groups.
+4. Statistical Analysis: We performed statistical tests and calculations to determine significant differences in graduation rates by student demographic and overall faculty diversity as well as withdrawal rates and average debt between gender groups.
 5. Visualization: The results were visualized using appropriate graphs, charts, and statistical visualizations to enhance understanding and interpretation.

 ## Findings